-In 1 Corinthians 15:10, Paul wrote of his calling from the Lord saying, “But by the grace of God I am what I am, and His grace toward me was not in vain; but I labored more abundantly than they all, yet not I, but the grace of God which was with me.”
-God does His best work through me when I am leaning on His grace because I find myself wholly inadequate for His service.
+In 1 Corinthians 15:10, Paul wrote of his calling from the Lord saying, “By the grace of God I am what I am, and His grace toward me was not in vain; but I labored more abundantly than they all, yet not I, but the grace of God which was with me.”
+God’s grace is the means by which He works through His messengers.

-Jeremiah 49 contains prophecies to Ammon, Edom, Damascus, Kedar-Hazor and Elam.
+Jeremiah 49 contains prophecies for Ammon, Edom, Damascus, Kedar-Hazor and Elam.

 Prophecy is good news to some, but not to others.
 Dr. Philip Ryken wrote, “The victory of Christ is good news.
 But this is only good news for God’s friends, not for His enemies.
 For them it is the worst possible news.
 If Christ will defeat all His enemies, then it is desperately important to become one of His friends.
 Are you a friend of God?”
 [1]